 Listen to the French hymn and read the English translation when you click here.

-The indigenous people of New Zealand are called Maori and are in fact really friendly.
-Many Maori still live according to their centuries old cultural traditions and perform rituals such as the haka dance.
+The indigenous people of New Zealand are called Maori and are in fact really friendly although they might look grumpy on this photo.
+Many Maori still live according to their many-centuries-old cultural traditions and perform rituals such as the haka dance.
 The haka was originally a war dance and the warriors tattooed or painted their faces to scare their opponents.

 Did you know that the New Zealand rugby team ‘All Blacks’ always perform a haka before their matches?
 Click on the image to see a short video of the haka performance by the New Zealand rugby team, the 'All Blacks'.
 (Video on page by NewZealand Tourism:-)